-Preheat oven to 350F, grease two standard donuts pans.
+Preheat oven to 350F, grease two standard donut pans.

-In a separte bowl sift the flour, baking powder and spices and mix to combine.
+In a separate bowl sift the flour, baking powder, and spices and mix to combine.

-Add the flour mix to the pumpin mix and stir just to incoporate.
+Add the flour mix to the pumpkin mix and stir just to incorporate.

 Remove pans from the oven and allow 5-10 minutes to cool in the pan before loosening the edges and removing from the pan.